MaggieAppleton/the-grist-mill/Planning/grist_mill_spec.md

    - No read/unread states, no archiving (infinite scroll)

 4. **Data Persistence**

    - SQLite database for personal use
    - Store all content items indefinitely
    - Simple logging with timestamps for debugging

+5. **User Feedback and Favorites**

+   - Relevance rating (4 tiers): Not Relevant, Weakly Relevant, Relevant, Very Relevant
+   - Favorite (heart) toggle on items; when favorited, the system also persists a Very Relevant (tier 4) rating for the active research statement

 ### Non-Functional Requirements